Azure/vagrant-azure/README.md

 * `subscription_id` - Your Azure Subscription ID.
 * `storage_acct_name` - The Storage account to use when creating VMs.
 * `vm_user` - The username to create the VM with.
 Defaults to `vagrant`.
-* `vm_password`- The password to set for the user created with the VM.
+* `vm_password` - The password to set for the user created with the VM.
+* `vm_image` - The name of the image to be used when creating the VM.
 * `vm_name` - The name of the created VM.
 * `vm_size` - The size of the created VM.
 * `cloud_service_name` - The name of the cloud service under which to create the VM.